jeffIshmael/carbon-trace/README.md

 Please make sure your code adheres to our coding standards and includes appropriate tests.

+## Additional info
+- The project is an improvement from an existing project that ws built on the celo blockchain.
+- The folloeing are some of the added info:-
+    * change of network from celo to hedera.

+## Demonstration

+- Watch our video demo [Live Demo](https://www.loom.com/share/429860d9aa9d40ae94daeef128b93b72?sid=eb25f71a-e696-4f61-80af-5ee773b60682)
+- Try out our platform in our [live link](https://carbon-traceapp.vercel.app/)

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ## Contact

-For any questions or inquiries, please contact us at [jeff@zenzone.com](mailto:jeffishmael141@gmail.com).
+For any questions or inquiries, please contact us at [carbontrace@dev.com](mailto:jeffishmael141@gmail.com).

 ---

-By using Zenzone, you are contributing to a more transparent and efficient carbon credit market, helping to fight climate change and support sustainable development.
+By using CarbonTrace, you are contributing to a more transparent and efficient carbon credit market, helping to fight climate change and support sustainable development.
 Thank you for being a part of our journey!